It was never supposed to be like this.

 It’s nowhere near enough.

-Whenever my wife and I set out for Pigeon Forge or Sevierville, we have the same conversation.
+We have the same conversation whenever my wife and I set out for Pigeon Forge or Sevierville.

 Where do we attack?
 Do we dare risk a frontal assault, entering from I-40 at exit 407?
 This is generally considered the main entrance riding along Highway 66, which at a certain point becomes the Parkway.
 If traffic isn’t bad, this is the best option.
 The road is wide and you can generally get where you’re going the quickest by this route.